 All points on the surface of the Earth will have their longitude and latitude changed except for the four points given above.
 The planet continues revolving about its main rotational axis as the change occurs.
 The initial and final meridians, between which the latitude change takes place can be seen to form an envelope.
 The envelope pictured has been removed from the globe and flattened out so that the two ends represent the same point.
 Meridian m1 connects both former geographic poles through the impact site, while meridian m2 connects both new geographic poles through the impact site.
 The dashed line m3 represents any intermediate meridian as the change takes place.

 The two points where the temporary turning axis exited the planet during the most recent axis change were located in central Africa and in the Pacific Ocean, south of the Hawaiian Islands.
 These were the only points on Earth’s surface during the last axis change to not experience any change of latitude or longitude.

 The angle Θ (capital Theta) is a measure of the longitude through which the Earth rotates during the axis change.
 By applying Earth’s present rate of rotation, the approximate time taken by the change can be calculated.
 Straight lines connecting the former geographic poles to the current poles on the diagram show the paths followed by the poles during the change.
 Both are actually arcs of a circle (an equator) whose poles are points where the temporary rotational axis breaks the Earth’s surface.
-One day, scientists will calculate the force applied by an asteroid which moved the poles of the Earth.
+One day, scientists will calculate the force applied by an asteroid that moved the poles of the Earth.
 First, however, they will have to learn it can happen.

 The Most Recent Impact